kstolen0/kstolen0.github.io/_drafts/2024-05-18-get-started-with-aws-tf-01.md

 1. Have an [AWS Account](https://aws.amazon.com/free/) setup
 2. Installed [Terraform cli](https://developer.hashicorp.com/terraform/install?product_intent=terraform)
-3. An IDE of your preference (I use Neovim, btw)
+3. An IDE or text editor of your preference (I use Neovim, btw)

 ## Step 0 - Create a folder for your project